What Life is Like Being a Mom With Type 1 Diabetes

 Having to steal a part of my children’s innocence by teaching them about this disease that I wish I could keep from them.

-I’m the mother who worries about going to sleep at night—fearing of not waking up in the morning.
+I’m the mother who worries about going to sleep at night—having the fear of not waking up in the morning.

 Waking up some days feeling like I’ve been run over by a truck and just continuing to push through.